jeetsukumaran/DendroPy/doc/source/tutorial/treestats.rst

 Pybus-Harvey Gamma
 ==================

-The Pybus-Harvey Gamma statistic is given by the :meth:`~dendropy.dataobject.tree.Tree.pybus_harvey_gamma()` instance method.
+The Pybus-Harvey Gamma statistic is given by the :meth:`~dendropy.datamodel.treemodel.Tree.pybus_harvey_gamma()` instance method.
 The following example iterates through the post-burn-in of an MCMC sample of trees, reporting the mean Pybus-Harvey Gamma statistic:

 .. literalinclude:: /examples/pbhg.py
     :linenos: